Born: August 12, 1956

 From focusing his early career in television, Greenwood began to work more intensively in the feature film industry late in the 20th century.
 Some of his more notable appearances in film includes Fathers Day (1997), Thick as Thieves (1999), The Lost Son (1999), an independent British feature; Disturbing Behavior (1998), Double Jeopardy (1999) playing the treacherous husband, and Rules of Engagement (2000).

 He continues to work in features such as Thirteen Days (2000) with Kevin Costner, Eight Below (2006) with Paul Walker and Star Trek (2009), but makes time to return to the small screen in miniseries such as Haven, It's a Girl Thing and The Magnificent Ambersons.
 Most recently, he starred in Good Kill (2015), The People v.
 O.J.
-Simpson: American Crime Story (2016), Spectral (2016) and Gold (2017).
+Simpson: American Crime Story (2016), Spectral (2016), Gold (2017) and Mark Felt: The Man Who Brought Down the White House (2017).